polyphony-chat/docs/docs/Protocol Specifications/core.md

   ab->>sc: Send new messages
-  sc->>sc: Verify that only FID and signature related fields have changed sc->>ab: Acknowledge successful re-signing of batch end
+  sc->>sc: Verify that only FID and signature related fields have changed sc->>ab: Acknowledge successful re-signing of batch opt
+    ab--)ab: Pause for arbitrary amount of time end end
 ```